 The southwest corner of the downtown farm campus hosts our community garden, which houses 38 raised bed plots, a tool shed, and a sheltered porch.
 Community gardeners lease their plots each year on a sliding scale, and Jones Valley Teaching Farm provides the seeds, seedlings, compost, tools, and garden supplies.
 For information about our community garden, contact email@example.com.

 Located in the Southside area of Birmingham, the Glen Iris Elementary School Teaching Farm was the first site constructed by Jones Valley Teaching Farm on a Birmingham City Schools campus.
 Principal Dr. Michael Wilson invited Jones Valley Teaching Farm to imagine bringing our Downtown Farm Campus experience to the playground and courtyard of his school.
 Today the playground is lined by raised beds brimming with produce.
 Muscadine arbors shade the sidewalks of the courtyard, blackberries climb the gym walls, and a teaching pavilion appears to float in the middle of a pond inhabited by fish and curious turtles.

-This year, the site was enriched by the construction of a sheltered outdoor kitchen, with student seating and space to wash harvested vegetables and prepare snacks with student-grown produce.
+In 2017, the site was enriched by the construction of a sheltered outdoor kitchen, with student seating and space to wash harvested vegetables and prepare snacks with student-grown produce.